Poly Mailers Guide: Why Use Them, When to Use Them, and How Much They Cost

 While you may associate cardboard boxes with online shopping, many orders don’t come in a box at all.

-Poly mailers are a common packaging option because they can protect certain products at a lower cost than corrugated cardboard packaging.
+Poly mailers are a common packaging option because they can protect certain products with built in cushioning at a lower cost than corrugated cardboard packaging.

 In this guide, we’ll go over how poly mailers work, when to use poly mailers instead of boxes, and how to get poly mailers.